kevinlmf/Scad/README.md

-# ScadLLA: Stabilized SCAD Penalized Regression for High-Dimensional Factor Models
+# Scad: Stabilized SCAD Penalized Regression for High-Dimensional Factor Models

-The **scadLLA** package implements SCAD (Smoothly Clipped Absolute Deviation) penalized regression for **high-dimensional estimation**, focused on **factor-based portfolio construction**.
+The **Scad** package implements SCAD (Smoothly Clipped Absolute Deviation) penalized regression for **high-dimensional estimation**, focused on **factor-based portfolio construction**.
 It includes both classical **Local Quadratic Approximation (LQA)** and an enhanced **Stabilized LQA** using QR/SVD solvers, sparse warm starts, and hard-thresholding.
 The package also features **Dynamic SCAD** for time-varying coefficient regression with temporal smoothness constraints.

 ---
 ## Introduction and Motivation